kofemann/ms-nfs41-client/cygwin/README.bintarball.txt

   $ cmd /c 'mklink /d c:\home\rmainz \\derfwpc5131_ipv6@2049\nfs4\export\home2\rmainz' #
   and then $ cd /cygdrive/c/home/rmainz/ # should work

-- performace: All binaries are build without any optimisation, so the filesystem is much slower than it could be.
+- performance: All binaries are build without any optimisation, so the filesystem is much slower than it could be.

 - bad performance due to Windows Defender AntiVirus: